return42/sphkerneldoc/linux_src_doc/include/drm/drm_atomic_h.rst

 acquire_ctx
     acquire context for this atomic modeset state update

+fake_commit

+    Used for signaling unbound planes/connectors.
+    When a connector or plane is not bound to any CRTC, it's still important to preserve linearity to prevent the atomic states from being freed to early.

+    This commit (if set) is not bound to any crtc, but will be completed when
+    \ :c:func:`drm_atomic_helper_commit_hw_done`\  is called.

 commit_work

     Work item which can be used by the driver or helpers to execute the